sprocket-9/hacs-nuvo-serial/README.md

 # nuvo_serial
-Home Assistant custom component integration to control a Nuvo Grand Concerto/Essentia G using a serial connection.
+Home Assistant custom component integration to control a Nuvo Grand Concerto (NV-I8G)/Essentia G (NV-E6G) using a serial connection.

+For the Concerto, Essentia D, and Simplese models see the [nuvo_simple](https://github.com/brmccrary/nuvo_simple) integration.

 ## What this Integration does: